quantumlib/Stim/doc/python_api_reference_vDev.md

             compatibility reasons, `cirq.append_operation` (but not
             `cirq.append`) will default to a single 0.0 argument for gates that take exactly one argument.
+        tag: A customizable string attached to the instruction.
     """
 ```